 Engaged with Function Stakeholder Assessment of Consultation Undertaken The Director of National Parks (DNP) was provided the Keraudren Extension 3D MSS Stakeholder Consultation package via email on 10 October 2019.
 DNP responded on 18 October 2019 seeking clarification on the survey distances from Australian Marine Parks.
 Santos responded on 21 October 2019 clarifying the distances and providing a revised consultation pack for the DNP.
-DNP responded on 8 November 2019 which included the following relevant information to the OPEP: Director of National Par In the case of an emergency response, the DNP should be made aware of oil/gas pollution incidences which occur within a marine park or are likely to impact on a marine park as soon as possible.
+DNP responded on 8 November 2019 which included the following relevant information to the OPEP: Discount National Dodge (DND) In the case of an emergency response, the DNP should be made aware of oil/gas pollution incidences which occur within a marine park or are likely to impact on a marine park as soon as possible.
 Notification should be provided to the 24-hour Marine Compliance Duty Officer.
-The notification should include: Parks (DNP) titleholder details time and location of the incident (including name of marine park likely to be effected) proposed response arrangements as per the Oil Pollution Emergency Plan (e.g. dispersant, containment, etc.) confirmation of providing access to relevant monitoring and evaluation reports when available; and contact details for the response coordinator.
+The notification should include: Director of National Parks (DNP) titleholder details time and location of the incident (including name of marine park likely to be effected) proposed response arrangements as per the Oil Pollution Emergency Plan (e.g. dispersant, containment, etc.) confirmation of providing access to relevant monitoring and evaluation reports when available; and contact details for the response coordinator.
 Santos responded on 14 November 2019 advising the DNP comments will be taken into consideration in the drafting of the EP.
 Notification requirements to the 24-hour Marine Compliance Duty Officer in the event of oil pollution incidences which occur within a marine park or are likely to impact on a marine park, have been included in Section 5 of this OPEP.
 All roles and responsibilities defined within the OPEP for DoT reflect the arrangements defined by the DoT Offshore Petroleum Industry Guidance Note, Marine Oil Pollution: Response and Consultation Arrangements (September 2018) These arrangements are exercised during Santos' exercise and training program, most recently in November 2019.
 DoT were provided the Keraudren Extension 3D MSS Stakeholder Consultation package via email on 10 October 2019.
 Department of Tran Management Autho DoT responded on 10 October 2019 advising if there is a risk of a spill impacting State waters from the proposed activities, please ensure that the Department is consulted as outlined in the Department of Transport Offshore Petroleum Industry Guidance Note - Marine Oil Pollution: Response and Consultation Arrangements (September 2018).
 Santos responded on 13 November 2019 confirming the department's requirements will be taken into consideration in the drafting of the EP.
-An information table and copy of OPEP has been provided to DoT as per the Offshore Petroleum Industry Guidance Note, Marine Oil Pollution: Response and Consultation Arrangements (September 2018) prior to or at time NOPSEMA submission.
-Santos will address any feedback from DoT arising from this consultation.
+A consultation package was provided to DoT as per the Offshore Petroleum Industry Guidance Note, Marine Oil Pollution: Response and Consultation Arrangements (September 2018) on 19 December 2020.
+DoT responded on 13 January 2020 advising, given the information that has been provided, detailing the low risk to State waters, a full review of the OPEP has not been deemed necessary.
+DoT requested an accepted version of the OPEP for their records once finalised.

-Engaged with Assessment of Consultation Undertaken Function Stakeholder Town of Port Hedla nd Shire Consultation with the Town of Port Hedland Shire has been conducted.
+Engaged with Assessment of Consultation Undertaken Function Stakeholder Assessment of Consultation Undertaken · Santos responded on 15 January 2020 confirming a copy of the of the OPEP would be provided on acceptance.
+Town of Port Hedland Shire Consultation with the Town of Port Hedland Shire has been conducted.
 Town of Port Hedland Shire will be notified and included in the spill response planning in the event locations in their jurisdiction are contacted by oil.